Promo code SPRING2022 will be automatically applied at checkout!

 2) Eat A Healthy Diet

 Those with diabetes or insulin resistance may experience lower glucose tolerance and lower tolerance to higher carb-containing foods.
-Some research has shown that a lower-carb dietary approach may be beneficial for some.
+Some research has shown that a lower-carb dietary approach may benefit some.
 Here are some areas to focus on:

-• Meeting your protein needs with nutrient-dense whole foods.
+• Meet your protein needs with nutrient-dense whole foods.

-• Filling half your plate with nutrient-rich, non-starchy vegetables.
+• Fill half your plate with nutrient-rich, non-starchy vegetables.
 These vegetables contain fiber and lower amounts of overall carbohydrates, which can help you maintain healthy blood sugar and support insulin sensitivity.

 • Include plenty of healthy fats from foods like seeds, nuts, avocados, fatty fish like salmon, and olive oil.